MaxenceChan/Econometrics-crashes---Deep-analyze-on-Chicago/README.md

 - ✅ `num_units` is therefore **endogenous**, meaning OLS is inconsistent.
 - → This justifies the use of an IV approach (2SLS) to obtain consistent estimates.

 ---

+## ✅ Conclusion

+This project carried out a full econometric workflow to study injury occurrence in Chicago traffic crashes:

+1. Loaded and cleaned the official crash dataset
+2. Performed descriptive statistics and visual exploration
+3. Estimated a baseline Linear Probability Model (LPM)
+4. Ran diagnostic checks (VIF, heteroskedasticity)
+5. Applied robust standard errors
+6. Identified potential endogeneity in `num_units`
+7. Confirmed endogeneity via Durbin–Wu–Hausman
+8. Implemented a 2SLS specification using roadway configuration as an instrument
+9. Verified instrument strength through first-stage statistics

+Overall, the analysis followed standard empirical steps: from data preparation and visualization to baseline modeling, diagnostic testing, and IV estimation to address endogeneity.

+As a natural extension, the analysis could be improved by estimating a **probit model** (or IV-probit) to provide probability estimates better suited to a binary outcome.